toshs/obsidian-mermaid-icons/README.md

 ### Manual Installation

-1. Download `obsidian-mermaid-icons.zip` from the latest [Releases](https://github.com/toshs/obsidian-mermaid-icons/releases) page on GitHub.
+1. Download `mermaid-icons.zip` from the latest [Releases](https://github.com/toshs/obsidian-mermaid-icons/releases) page on GitHub.
 2. Extract the contents of the downloaded zip file.
-3. Move the extracted `obsidian-mermaid-icons` folder to your Obsidian vault's plugins folder: `<YourVault>/.obsidian/plugins/`.
+3. Move the extracted `mermaid-icons` folder to your Obsidian vault's plugins folder: `<YourVault>/.obsidian/plugins/`.
 4. Reload Obsidian.
 5. Go to **Settings** -> **Community plugins**, and enable "Mermaid Icons".